arusso4/chill-now-main/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

+# Step 3: Navigate to the Next.js app directory.
+cd next

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```